Sequoia and Kings Canyon National Parks Camping Guide

 Azalea Campground — Kings Canyon National Park

-Azalea Campground features 110 sites at 6,500 feet in the Grant Grove area of Kings Canyon, operating year-round.
-The campground sits among towering sequoias and pines, providing convenient access to the General Grant Tree and other giant sequoia groves within walking distance.
+Azalea Campground features 110 sites at 6,500 feet in the Grant Grove area of Kings Canyon, operating year-round at $32 per night.
+The campground sits among towering sequoias and pines, with the General Grant Tree just a short walk away.
 Sites accommodate tents and RVs up to 30 feet (no hookups) with standard amenities: picnic tables, fire rings, food storage lockers, flush toilets, and drinking water.
-During summer, all sites are by reservation, while fall and winter periods switch to first-come, first-served.
+Clean facilities and deer wandering through camp are frequently mentioned by campers.
+During summer, all sites are by reservation; fall and winter periods switch to first-come, first-served.
 Grant Grove Village (a quarter-mile away) offers a visitor center, market, restaurant, and gift shop.
-Winter camping at Azalea provides a peaceful, snowy sequoia experience with fewer crowds.
+Weak cell coverage may be possible in the Grant Grove area.
+Winter camping among snow-dusted sequoias is a quieter, memorable experience.

 Princess